 The simplest way to handle contracts and payment is to book through Encore.
-Our bookings process is straightforward, and once you have confirmed a booking with your chosen saxophonist, contracts and payments are handled painlessly and effortlessly by our secure ‘Encore Pay’ payment system.
+Our bookings process is extremely straightforward, and once you have confirmed a booking with your chosen band, contracts and payments are handled painlessly and effortlessly by our secure ‘Encore Pay’ payment system.

 Cover image courtesy of Love For Sale